Weekly Health Tip - Chewing Stimulates Endocrine Health?

 You can learn more about Lino Stanchich and his valuable insights into natural health and a macrobiotic diet, which is famous for chewing discipline, from his book available on Amazon.com called Power Eating Program.

+While we are not macrobiotic, we appreciate the wisdom Lino has passed on.
 Read our What To Eat Page for more to ruminate on about proper diet.